HARSH1911RATHORE/IOT_final_project_spring_2020/README.md

 letimer.c - Contains code for letimer functions initialization including clock.
 Also contains the letimer irq handler

-adc.c - Contains 12-bit single mode ADC configuation and function to read ADC data from the CHx9 APORT of the ADC connected to the flame sensor analog output pin

-adc.h - Contains necessary header files and macro definitions for implementation of ADC functions.

-app.c - Contains Bluetooth mesh implementation of the LPN node for communicating alert and data with friend node using Generic ON/OFF and Generic Level model

-In addition to the above files the repository contains all the supporting files for bluetooth mesh implementation and SDK support.

 ## [Google drive link](https://drive.google.com/drive/u/1/folders/1FM8G4nL0fplihENYMFtwnbRBXwX1w5KG)